 Learn new skills and meet crafty people.
 The Library is hosting a FREE e-textiles workshop where you will create a cloth postcard with a stitched-in LED light, The workshop will introduce basic sewing and circuit design techniques and explore some fundamental ideas in electronics.

-Workshops will take place on Tuesday, February 12th and 26th, from 10:30 am – 12 p.m. in the Library’s Digital Media Experience Lab (DME), located on the 3rd floor of the Student Learning Centre.
+Workshops will take place on Tuesday, February 12th and 26th and March 5th, from 10:30 am – 12 p.m. in the Library’s Digital Media Experience Lab (DME), located on the 3rd floor of the Student Learning Centre.
 Materials will be supplied by the DME.

 Join us to knit red scarves for AIDS Awareness Week.